What are disability accommodations?

-As far as specific accommodations, these vary according to student needs based on their condition(s).
-The Student Accessibility Services office tailors accommodations to meet the specific needs of a student.
-If a student has had a 504 Plan or Individualized Educational Program (IEP) in the past, college accommodations may be similar to those they have received, but there can be differences as well at this level of education.
-In addition to classroom accommodations, for students who live on campus, the Student Accessibility Services office helps to coordinate accommodations related to student needs while living in on-campus housing.
+Specific accommodations vary according to student needs based on their condition(s).
+SAS tailors accommodations to meet the specific needs of a student.
+If a student has had a 504 Plan or Individualized Educational Program (IEP) in the past, university accommodations may be similar to those they have received, but there can be differences reflective of differences in the college environment.
+For students who live on campus, SAS provides accommodations related to living in on-campus housing.

-Students are required to register with Student Accessibility Services by providing official documentation of a disability.
-Recommended accommodations noted in evaluations or doctor’s letters assist the Student Accessibility Services staff with determining the right accommodation for the student.
-Ultimately, the Director of Student Accessibility Services is charged with deciding upon the appropriate accommodations for a student.
-An important part of the decision process, though, is the in-person contact with the student.
-This allows for a clearer picture and more information, such as how their condition affects them in the classroom or on campus, what has worked for them in the past and what has not, and what their current needs are at this point.
+Students must register with SAS by providing official documentation of a disability.
+Recommended accommodations noted in evaluations or health provider’s letters assist our staff to determine the appropriate accommodations for the student.
+In-person contact with the student is an important part of the decision process.
+This engagement provides us more information, such as how a student’s condition affects them in the classroom or on campus, what has, and has not, worked for them in the past, and the student’s current needs.

 How will I know if a student with a disability is enrolled in one of my courses?

-The Student Accessibility Services office sends out letters to each faculty member of a student who registers and is granted accommodations.
-This letter is delivered via email.
+SAS sends letters via email to each faculty member who has a student who has received accommodations.
 We also encourage students to advocate for themselves.
-In order to “activate” any accommodations that are provided by a course instructor, the student needs to contact you himself about planning for these accommodations.
-(We emphasize this last statement with the students as well).
+In order to “activate” any accommodations that are provided by a course instructor, the student must contact you to discuss implementing these accommodations.

-What should I do if a student approaches me about an accommodation that was not included in the letter or email from Student Accessibility Services/graduate school liaison?
+What should I do if a student approaches me about an accommodation that was not included in the letter or email from SAS or my graduate school liaison?

-We always welcome you to contact our office with any concerns regarding accommodations, stated or not stated officially in a letter.
-That said, the student should also be in touch with Student Accessibility Services if they need to discuss a revision of their accommodations when she is asking for something that is not currently documented in a letter to you.
+We welcome you to contact our office with any concerns regarding accommodations, stated or not stated officially in a letter.
+We also encourage the student to contact us if they need to discuss a revision of their accommodations if they are asking for something that is not currently documented in a letter to you.

 What should I do if I am concerned that a recommended accommodation is not appropriate for my course?

-Please contact the Student Accessibility Services office.
+Please contact us.
 We will work with the instructor and the student to make the appropriate adjustments if needed in each situation.

-I have a student whom I suspect has a disability or disclosed that they have a disability but is not registered with Student Accessibility Services.
+I have a student who I suspect has a disability or has disclosed a disability but is not registered with Student Accessibility Services.
 What should I do?

 Why do students with disabilities often need testing accommodations?

 Testing situations are often unique based on their time constraints and performance expectations.
-A disabling condition may greatly interfere with the requirements imposed when taking an exam.
-The student may need a private testing environment for concentration, extended time for concentration and/or slow processing, a computer for written output, or an orally-administered exam due to a visual impairment.
-These are just a few of many possible situations that require testing accommodations.
+Students with certain disabilities can suffer academic disadvantages under such conditions.
+The student may need a private testing environment for concentration, extended time for concentration, a computer for written output, or an orally-administered exam due to a visual impairment, for example.
+Providing these supports allows the student to demonstrate their mastery of the content under conditions that compensate for the impact of their disability.

 Can I administer my exam with accommodations myself?

-Often, the answer is “yes.”
-Unless the student needs an environment or accommodations that an instructor is unable to provide, you can arrange with the student how you carry out administering the exam with accommodations.
-Otherwise, the Watson Lab in Campus Center 110 is available and equipped with various technology and resources to accommodate student needs, including specific testing accommodations.
+Unless the student needs an environment or accommodations that an instructor is unable to provide, the answer is “yes.”
+You can arrange with the student how to administer the exam with appropriate accommodations.
+Otherwise, the SAS Testing Center in Sadler Center 181 is available and equipped with various technology and resources to accommodate student needs, including specific testing accommodations.
+Note that our center is open 9-5 on weekdays only.

 My exam format includes a timed PowerPoint presentation, listening section, or a video clip.
-Can Student Accessibility Services administer my exam?
+Can SAS administer my exam?

-Yes, the Watson Lab is equipped to provide testing for all of these formats.
+Yes, the SAS Testing Center is equipped to provide testing for all of these formats.

-How do I make arrangements for a student to take an exam with Student Accessibility Services
+How do I make arrangements for a student to take an exam with SAS?

-This is typically a combined effort of the instructor and the student.
-The student’s role is to speak with you and coordinate a date, time, and place (of your arrangement or in the Watson Lab) to take the exam at least four school days in advance of the exam.
-The instructor’s role is to make sure the exam is administered and received thereafter.
-Instructors can hand-deliver exams to the administrative staff in Campus Center 107 or 109.
-Additionally, the instructor can send a student’s exam to [[testing]], which is received by the Student Accessibility Services office staff.
-We ask that the professor inform the SAS staff as to how he/she wants the exam returned.
-We want to avoid using interoffice mail for these sensitive documents whenever possible.
+Scheduling is typically a combined effort of the instructor and the student.
+The student’s role is to communicate with you in advance to coordinate a date, time, and place (of your arrangement or in the SAS testing Center) to take the exam at least four working days in advance of the exam.
+Your role is to make sure the exam is uploaded to Accommodate at least 72 hours in advance of the scheduled time for administration of the exam.

-Does Student Accessibility Services recommend a statement be put on my syllabus about students with disabilities?
+Does SAS recommend a statement be put on my syllabus about students with disabilities?
 What should it say?

 Example syllabus statement: